FinFetChannel/RayTracingMazeCppOlcPge/README.md

     zz = zz + rayDirZ*dist;
 }
 ```
-To use it, we simply inject this code in the ray loop and in the shadind loop.
+To use it, we simply inject this code in the ray loop and in the shading loop.
 This results in a 2 to 3 times increase in performance, not too shabby.

 <details>
   <summary>Call for DDA</summary>